mehotkhan/safarnak.app/README.md

 - **Write**: Queue mutations when offline, sync when online
 - **Sync**: Automatic bidirectional sync when connection restored
 - **Statistics**: Real-time database statistics (entity counts, sync status, pending mutations)

+#### Reconnect & Queue Behavior

+- When offline, mutations are persisted to an AsyncStorage-backed queue.
+- On reconnect, the queue is processed in order; successful mutations are removed and corresponding cached entities are marked synced.
+- DrizzleCacheStorage continues to dual-write on every Apollo cache update; no wrapper hooks are required.
+- Network status is derived from NetInfo plus a lightweight backend reachability probe.

 ### Usage Examples